 You should consult the Sysselmann’s Office and the Svalbard Tourist Board for the latest travel conditions and information before you go.
 It is very important to verify that you have adequate travel and medical insurance to cover the potential costs of medical treatment or repatriation before you travel to Svalbard.
 The U.S. Embassy has no direct representation on Svalbard, limiting its ability to provide emergency consular services.

-LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of lesbian, gay, bisexual, and transgender (LGBT) events in Norway.
-For more detailed information about LGBT rights in Norway, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
-For further information on LGBT travel, please read our Information for LGBT Travelers page.
+LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Norway.
+For more detailed information about LGBT rights in Norway you may review the State Department’s annual Country Reports on Human Rights Practices.
+For further information on lesbian, gay, bisexual and transgender (LGBT) travel, please read our LGBT Travel Information page.